Expert Insight on 7 Features the Best Medical School Personal Statements Have

 3. They reveal your best qualities

-If you are committed to becoming a doctor, there is probably a good reason why.
-There may be an area of specialization that piques your interest, or a new topic you are interested in researching.
-You may choose to show your analytical side by sharing an interesting perspective on a medical topic.
-Just remember that some subjects can be controversial, so avoid being preachy or egotistical.
+You may also want to speak to an area of specializationthat piques your interest or a new topic you want to research during medical school.
+You might choose to show your analytical side by sharing an interesting perspective on a medical topic.

 4. They get to the point